raydodds/randomKnot/README.md

 # randomKnot
-Just a python3 script which prints the name and URL of a knot from animatedknots.com
+Just python3 script which prints the name and URL of a knot from animatedknots.com

+Usage: python3 knots.py